sagar-jadhav/docker-examples/docker_for_beginner/build_docker_image_from_a_running_container.md

 ```

 ## Step 3 - Modify the Contents of Web Page
-Now in this step we want to modify the content the contents of webpage
+Now in this step we want to modify the content the contents of webpage<br/>
 So 1st we want to get the access of bash of Our Running container
 * exec -- It is use to Run a command in a running container
-* it -- the -i (interactive) flag to keep stdin open and -t to allocate a terminal.
+* -it -- the -i (interactive) flag to keep stdin open and -t to allocate a terminal.
 * 093d97214496 -- it your nginx running container ID .
 * /bin/bash -- it is a command which you want to execute .
 ```